Coffee Brewing & Tasting Workshop

 June Workshop

-A small-group coffee tasting and brewing workshop in Queens, NYC or Fort Lee, NJ.
+A small-group coffee tasting and brewing workshop in Fort Lee, NJ.
 Taste a rare Ecuador Sidra, train your palate, and take a 45g bag home.

 The session